rhwood/ctc/README.md

 # About

-The CTC application is intended to become a lightweight control panel server for model railroads that can join in a grid with other CTC instances to provide multiple panels to a user or other application.
+The CTC application is intended to become a lightweight control panel for model railroads that can join in a grid with other CTC instances to provide multiple panels to a user or other application.

 ## License